A SHORT HISTORY OF FRANCE

 The Civil Constitution of the Clergy

 The French revolution also broke the power of the Catholic Church in France.
-On 4 August 1789 tithes were abolished (until then people had to pay one tenth of their income to the Church).
+On 4 August 1789 tithes were abolished (until then people had to pay one-tenth of their income to the Church).
 In November the Assembly voted to confiscate land belonging to the Church and pay the clergy a salary (making them state employees).

 A committee of the Assembly drew up plans to reform the Church.
-It decided a pay scale and changed the number of bishops.
+It decided on a pay scale and changed the number of bishops.
 From then on there would be 83, one for each department.
 The number of parishes was also reduced.

 Furthermore in future parish priests would be elected by district assemblies.
 Bishops would be elected by departmental assemblies.

 These new plans were ready in July 1790 and they were called the Civil Constitution of the Clergy.
 However many of the clergy refused to co-operate and in November 1790 the Assembly voted to dismiss any clergyman who would not swear an oath of loyalty to the new constitution.
-Across France some clergymen did take the oath.
+Across France, some clergymen did take the oath.
 Others refused and resigned.

 Furthermore from 1790 France began to split between those who felt the revolution had gone far enough and those who wanted to go further.